FrancisArgnR/FreeIPA/README.md

 From a time perspective, FreeIPA releases are linked to the Fedora release program, with the current version being the 4th (4.7).

+### Key concepts

+- __Domain__.
+The domain consists of a group of machines that share the same configuration, policies and identity stores (includes both servers and clients).
+These shared properties allow the machines in the domain to be aware of each other and operate together.
+- __Realm__.
+The realm refers to a network used by Kerberos, composed of one or more KDCs and a potentially large number of clients.

 ## Core technology

 The operation of FreeIPA is possible thanks to the integration and combination of different technologies such as Linux (Fedora), 389 Directory Server, MIT Kerberos, NTP, DNS, Web and command line provisioning and administration tools, Dogtag (certificate system), Active Directory Integration or SSSD among others.